-Texas monument to African-Americans dedicated amid protests
+Texas African-American monument dedicated amid protests

 Austin, Texas — Eight people were arrested on Saturday when a small group of protesters calling themselves White Lives Matter were confronted by counter-demonstrators supporting Black Lives Matter at the Texas State Capitol near where Gov. Greg Abbott had earlier dedicated a monument recognizing the contribution of African-Americans to the state.